marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 differential stress = 35.58 MPa
 Ensure that you entered the apparent grain size as the mean in linear scale!
 ```
 It is key to note that different piezometers require entering **different apparent grain size averages** to provide meaningful estimates.
-For example, the piezometer relation of Stipp and Tullis (2003) requires entering the grain size as *the root mean square (RMS) or quadratic mean using equivalent circular diameters with no stereological correction*, and so on.
-Table 1 show all the implemented piezometers in GrainSizeTools v2.0 and the apparent grain size required for each one.
+For example, the piezometer relation of Stipp and Tullis (2003) requires entering the grain size as *the root mean square (RMS) using equivalent circular diameters with no stereological correction*, and so on.
+Table 1 show all the implemented piezometers in GrainSizeTools v2.0+ and the apparent grain size required for each one.
 Despite some piezometers were originally calibrated using linear intercepts (LI), the script will always require entering a specific "average" grain size value measured as equivalent circular diameters (ECD).
 The script will automatically convert this ECD value to linear intercepts using the De Hoff and Rhines (1968) empirical relation.
 Also, the script takes into account if the authors originally used a specific correction factor for the grain size.
 For more details on the piezometers and the assumption made use the command ```help()```  in the console as follows:

 ```python
 >>> help(calc_diffstress)